matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 ### Examples

-For example, if your package.json contains this:
+For example, if your package: An Amazing Project.json contains this:

 ```json
 {